mirzawaqasahmed/f5-big-iq-lab/docs/class02/module4/lab1.rst

 Before being able to deploy an instance in ``AWS``, you'll have to **subscribe** to this license agreement

-Go here to **subscribe** to right F5 instance we will use in this lab:
+Go here to **subscribe** to the right F5 instance we will use in this lab:

 `F5 BIG-IP VE - ALL (BYOL, 1 Boot Location) <https://aws.amazon.com/marketplace/pp/B07G5MT2KT/>`_